A Brief History of the Treadmill

 New Treadmill Technology

-Victoria Beckham was one of various celebrities seen using a desk treadmill (in high heels), highlighted by Vogue Magazine.
+Victoria Beckham was one of various celebrities seen using a desk treadmill (in high heels), as highlighted by Vogue Magazine.

-Treadmills today can cost as much as $15,000; with installed TV, internet and heart rate devices.
+Treadmills today can cost as much as $15,000, with installed TV, internet, and heart rate devices.
 Some also keep a record of workout data, enabling personal trainers to monitor clients at all times.

 The Future of Treadmills

 Treadmill companies are constantly looking for new ways to improve athletic performance, resulting in some weird and wacky tweaks.
-One example of this is, self-powered curved machines, that try to emulate natural running motion by implementing a slatted belt with upward tilts at both ends.
+One example of this is self-powered curved machines that try to emulate natural running motion by implementing a slatted belt with upward tilts at both ends.

-Technogym’s Skillmill treadmills include bars and resistance belts, enabling users to perform walking sled pushes or sprints; thus adding more versatility to workouts.
+Technogym’s Skillmill treadmills include bars and resistance belts, enabling users to perform walking sled pushes or sprints, thus adding more versatility to workouts.

-Such treadmills also include many technological features, such as data syncing and various fitness apps; however as users physically power them, there is greater stimulus on the working muscle groups — which Victorian prisoners would’ve known all too well.
+Such treadmills also include many technological features, such as data syncing and various fitness apps; however, as users physically power them, there is greater stimulus on the working muscle groups, which Victorian prisoners would’ve known all too well.

 What about using a treadmill in space?